eggburg/hacker101_CTF_Encrypted_Pastebin/README.md

 # hacker101_CTF_Encrypted_Pastebin

 Background: "Encrypted Pastebin" is one of the hardest problems in the Hacker101 CTF (https://ctf.hacker101.com/ctf).
 It challenges users to perform cryptographic attack against the data encrypted using the AES-CBC scheme.
-In order to get the hidden flags an user has to write scripts to automate the http requests and all the calculations.
+In order to get the hidden flags an user has to write scripts to automate all the http requests and calculations.

 This script is designed to be user friendly.